Richard Scrope (bishop): Career

 From 1382 to 1386 Scrope was at Rome, serving as a papal chaplain and an auditor of the Curia.
 In 1382 he was instituted Dean of Chichester.
 Although his election as Bishop of Chichester in September 1385 was blocked by King Richard II, Scrope was made Bishop of Coventry and Lichfield on 18 August 1386, and consecrated by Pope Urban VI at Genoa on the following day.
 Scrope made a profession of obedience to the Archbishop of Canterbury on 27 March 1387, and was enthroned in his cathedral on 29 June 1387.

 Scrope combined his ecclesiastical duties with involvement in secular matters.
 In 1378 and 1392 he was sent on diplomatic missions to Scotland, and went to Rome in 1397 to further Richard II's proposal for the canonisation of King Edward II.
 While in Rome he was translated to York between 27 February 1398 and 15 March 1398, and granted the temporalities on 23 June 1398.

-Although he did not participate in the factional strife which led up to King Richard II's deposition, on 29 September 1399 Scrope and John Trefnant (d.1404), Bishop of Hereford, headed the commission which received the King's ‘voluntary’ abdication at the Tower.
+Although he did not participate in the factional strife which led up to King Richard II's deposition, on 29 September 1399 Scrope and John Trevenant, Bishop of Hereford, headed the commission which received the King's "voluntary" abdication at the Tower.
 Scrope announced the abdication to a quasi-parliamentary assembly on the following day, and together with Thomas Arundel, Archbishop of Canterbury, escorted Henry Bolingbroke to the vacant throne.